WordPress Simple Membership Manage Members post helps you set up and manage all your members in one location using this

 Step 1 ) Go to WP Membership -> Members -> Members to view and manage your members lists.
 The following image shows you the Members tags.
 You can click on each tag to display the members based on your selection .
-You can also search for members using filters.
+You can also search for members using some fields as filters.

 Members Search Tags